abhinav2308/GamingMode/README.md

-# Introduction: GAMING乛Mode | Magisk Module
+# GAMING乛Mode | Magisk Module

-# Authors: AkiraSuper

 # Contact Telegram: https://t.me/AkiraProjects

-### Disclaimer: Naturally, you take all the responsibility for what happens to your device when you start messing around with things.
+# Disclaimer: Naturally, you take all the responsibility for what happens to your device when you start messing around with things.
 # I (Akira) will not be responsible for ANY damage caused to anyone's devices due to the use of this module.

 # Yes, works on all ROMs and on all firmwares.